CSC3170-2022Fall/project-database-messing-system/README.md

 ### Custom Tests

 This project is configured with test cases from CSC3170-2022Fall Assignment2.
+A modified version of assignment description is provided [here](Assignment2/assignment-description.md).

 The solution should be stored as `Assignment2/solutions/x.sql` and the answer should be stored as `Assignment2/answers/x.db`, where `x` is the number of the test cases.